CodlingSh/Mariahs-site/content/services/_index.md

-+++
+---
-title = 'Our Services'
+title: 'Our Services'
-description = "Experience unparalleled technological advancement with our bespoke solutions.
-Schedule your consultation today to explore a world where cutting-edge innovations meet meticulous craftsmanship." type = "services" price = 45
-+++
+description: "We offer a range of professional esthetic services—custom facials, skincare treatments, and one-on-one consultations—designed to enhance and maintain healthy skin.
+Schedule your consultation today to get started."
+type: "services"
+---